takistama/winedog/README.md

 # winedog

+IMPORTANT: I (might) rewrite it in c++ because it will be easier to implement some higher level features down the road

 winedog is a simple kernel I wrote to relearn C and x86_asm.
 It runs in 32bit mode and uses GRUB as a bootloader to satisfy my lazy side.

   - Currently has a (basic) C library that allows for (simple task) commands to be created.